z3r0c10wn/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_linux.rst

             echo "deb https://packages.wazuh.com/3.x/apt/ stable main" | tee /etc/apt/sources.list.d/wazuh.list \
             apt-get update

         3. On your terminal, install the Wazuh agent.
-You can choose only installation or an automated deploy:
+You can choose installation or a deploy:

            .. tabs::